limitlis/express-defend/README.md

 * Cross Site Scripting detection
 * Path Traversal detection
 * SQL Injection detection
+* Now, allows specifying custom suspiciousUrlFragments, to suite your needs.

 Please note that this module will never be able to detect security threats with 100% precision.
 The goal of this project is to catch and report the very first 'obvious' attempts, if possible.